Startup Definitions

 HAU (Hourly Active Users)The number of unique users who engage with a product within a one-hour period.

-HeatmapA graphical representation of data where values are depicted by color, often used to analyze where users have clicked on a webpage.
+HeatmapA graphical representation of data where values are depicted by color, often used to analyze user behavior.

 HectocornA company valued at over $100 billion.